stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 });
 ```

-As you can see our code is becoming harder to comprehend.
+As you can see our code is becoming harder to read.
 When using callbacks, it's very common to see callbacks being nested more than 8 or 10 levels deep.
-I am sure you can imagine the horror of seeing many callbacks being nested that deep.
+If 3 levels are confusing, imagine the horror of seeing callbacks nested 8 or more levels deep.

 We are now remaining with 3 callbacks.